choltreppe/actim/README.md

 # Actim

-Actim is a small, simple web frontend framework.<br>
+Actim is a small, simple web frontend framework.

+**This is in early development, so use with caution**

+Actim works by simply defining a renderer proc that generates a VNode.
+This renderer will be called whenever some event occurs.
+And the DOM will be updated where its needed (dom diffing).

 ## Example
 ```nim